eddast/T-427-WEPO/Assignment III/README.md

 ![alt text](https://image.ibb.co/eRd92c/Join_Part.png "Joining and Parting a Chatroom")

-Here, the user Yoda switches chatrooms - parts with the Lobby room and joins the Jedi Council room.
-Once Yoda has parted with the Lobby and joined the Jedi Council, he has left the lobby, thus is not displayed in the user list of the lobby.
+Here, the user Yoda switches chatrooms - parts with the lobby chatroom and joins the Jedi Council room.
+Once Yoda has parted with the lobby chatroom and joined the Jedi Council, he has left the lobby chatroom, thus is not displayed in the user list of the lobby.
 The user list is updated in real time.
-Here's what the Lobby looks like to other users in the lobby after Yoda has left:
+Here's what the lobby chatroom looks like to other users in the lobby chatroom after Yoda has left:

 ![alt text](https://image.ibb.co/gN9tTH/Join_Part_Recipient.png "Chatroom After User Parts with it")